Mkiige/Guestbook_flask_api/materials-flask-connexion-rest-part-3/README.md

-# Python REST APIs With Flask, Connexion, and SQLAlchemy – Part 3
+# Python REST APIs With Flask, Connexion, and SQLAlchemy – Database relation

-This repository holds the code for part three of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy](https://realpython.com/flask-connexion-rest-api-part-3) tutorial series.

-## Real Python Flask REST API – Part 3
+## Real Python Flask REST API – Database relation

 You should first create a virtual environment: